Padmounted transformers

 Landscaping around padmounted transformers

-If you have a padmounted transformer and underground electricity cables and wires on your property, you need to plan how to landscape and dig safely around this equipment.
-The following guidelines will help you create a garden that is esthetically pleasing without jeopardizing safe access to the transformer.
+If you have a padmounted transformer and underground cables and wires on your property, you need to landscape and dig safely around this equipment.
+The following guidelines can help you create a garden that is aesthetically pleasing while making sure you keep safe.

 Dig safely around padmounted transformers

-Before digging, always click or call to find out the locations of buried utilities such as electricity cables and gas lines.
+Before you start digging, always click or call BC 1 Call to find out where buried utilities like electricity cables and gas lines on your property are.

 Plan how to “transform” your garden

-Choosing plants carefully and planning where to plant them will help ensure their roots don’t become entangled with the underground wires and that our technicians can always access the transformer.
+Choosing plants carefully and thinking ahead about where you’ll plant them can help make sure their roots don’t get tangled with underground wires and that our crews can always access the transformer.

-When planning your garden, make sure there is at least 3.0 metres of clearance in front of the transformer doors to ensure technicians can safely complete their work, whether it’s routine maintenance or responding to a power outage or emergency.
+When planning your garden, make sure there is at least three metres (10 feet) of clear space in front of the transformer to make sure crews can safely complete their work, whether it’s routine maintenance or responding to a power outage or emergency.

-Sample landscaping diagram around transformer, leaving 3.0 metres in front of doors and 1.0 metres of clearance on each side.
+Sample landscaping diagram around transformer, leaving three metres (10 feet) in front of doors and one metre (3 feet) of clear space on each side.

-- Draw a plan marking the location of plants, like the one pictured.
-No plants should be in front of the doors.
+• Draw a plan that marks the location of plants, like the one pictured above.
+No plants should be within three metres (10 feet) of the transformer’s doors.

-- Get advice from a nursery or garden specialist on the height, spread and root characteristics of the plants and how to plant them.
-Remember there may be ground wire buried 0.3 metre (one foot) deep, and you don’t want roots that will become
+• Get advice from a nursery or garden specialist on the height, spread and root characteristics of the plants and how to plant them.
+Remember, there may be ground wire buried and you don’t want roots that can get tangled with or block this wire.